galaxyproteomics/metaquantome_mcp_analysis/README.md

 All of the analyses from the manuscript may be reproduced by cloning the [Github repository](https://github.com/galaxyproteomics/metaquantome_mcp_analysis).

-To reproduce the analyses, you can install metaQuantome v0.99.2 into a conda environment (called `mqome` in this repository) with the following command.
+To reproduce the analyses, you can install metaQuantome v1.0.0 into a conda environment (called `mqome` in this repository) with the following command.

 ```
-conda create -n mqome metaquantome=0.99.2
+conda create -n mqome metaquantome=1.0.0
 ```

-Then each of the analysis scripts can be run.
+Then each of the analysis scripts can be run (`run_all.sh` in the root directory of the repo).

 Additionally, the scripts may be viewed online at each subdirectory of the Github repo: